How One Creator Stitched 40 Carousel Slides Weekly in 1 Tab

 The Launch Upgrade: One Canvas, Generate and Stitch in Place

-Playyy's existing toolkit already covered three of Hana's four needs: generate, remove background, erase object.
+Playyy's existing toolkit already covered three of Jordan's four needs: generate, remove background, erase object.
 What had been missing was the part that finished the workflow — a canvas where every stitched element stayed editable: recolor, swap, layer, outpaint, inpaint, restyle, text edit.
 The June launch added it.

 The first carousel she built on Playyy's AI Image Editor was a 10-slide post about weekly review templates.
 She generated three abstract gradient backgrounds, dropped them onto the canvas as the base layer for slides 1, 5, and 10.
 She brought in four Notion screenshots and used inpaint to remove the navigation chrome she didn't want visible.
 She placed two hand-drawn annotation marks she'd already saved in her brand assets folder.
 Everything sat on the same canvas, on separate layers, at full source quality.